spawnmason/randar-explanation/README.md

 Crucially, the `setRandomSeed` is called **in order to check** where the woodland mansion should go.
 It happens no matter what, on every chunk load, everywhere.
 You don't have to be standing in/near the woodland mansion or anything like that.

-Well, this is used by everything.
+Well, turns out `World.rand` is in literally hundreds of places, and many of those places can be easily observed by playing the game normally.
 For example, when you mine a block:

 ```java
 /**